Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant, ISO 27001 certified, and GDPR compliant.
-These certifications ensure enterprise-grade security and data protection.
-For more, see the Hygraph Security Features page.
+Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data protection.
+For more, visit the Hygraph Secure Features page.
+Note: For industry-specific compliance needs, contact Hygraph sales.

 How Hygraph uses Hygraph III: Content modeling